- Written by Dr.Mehmet Demircioglu

 Body hair grafts are grafts taken from areas such as chest hair in selected cases.
 They can help in repair or advanced donor depletion, but they are not a simple replacement for scalp donor hair.
 A clinic that presents body hair as an unlimited rescue option is oversimplifying the problem.

-The practical lesson is simple.
 A graft is not only a number.
 It is living tissue, taken from a limited area, handled under time pressure, and placed into a plan that must still make sense years later.

-What Do FUE, FUT, DHI, and Sapphire FUE Mean?
+What do FUE, FUT, DHI, and Sapphire FUE mean?

 A proper FUE hair transplant depends on donor selection, extraction angle, punch control, graft handling, and recipient area planning.
 The word FUE does not guarantee quality by itself.
 It only tells you the harvesting method.